viafoura/nc-subdomainer/README.md

 Environment variables this app expects:

     NODE_ENV                - "live" or "dev"
+    PORT                    - port to run the app on

 The rest of the settings can be set inside of "settings.js" which you'll have to copy and set